 Independent agents can get paid a commission directly from the carrier or their brokerage.

 Are you the perfect life insurance shopper?
 What I mean is, are you in perfect health and have no lifestyle risks whatsoever in the eyes of the life insurance companies?
 If not, your best bet is to use an independent agent to shop your policy.

 There are several hundred life insurance carriers in the market competing for your business.
 On one hand, this is a great thing because competition lowers prices.
 However, it is very confusing for shoppers to find which company will look at their specific situation best.

 For example, independent agents can shop from many companies and find the ones that are:

 - The best for diabetes

 The key is finding the right company that looks at your situation the best.
 This can’t happen with a Captive Agent because they only have access to 1 company.

 When comparing same policies- life insurance costs are fixed.
 That means that the rates are the same no matter if you buy directly from the carrier, an independent agent or a captive agent.

-For example, what if you were shopping for a $750,000 20 year term with Protective at Standard rates?
+For example, what if you were shopping for a $750,000 20-year term with Protective at Standard rates?
 The price of the policy will be the same no matter where you shop.
 Prices are regulated and set by each state’s Department of Insurance.
-There are no “sales” or “closeout deals” with life insurance.
+In other words, there are no “sales” or “closeout deals” with life insurance.

 Why you need to know about agent commissions